greenwashing vs true sustainability - featured image

 True sustainability

 True sustainability, on the other hand, is far more multifaceted.
-Of course it’s about the environment but it’s also about people and anything that’s behind finding a better future for coming generations.
+Of course it’s about the environment but it’s also about people and anything that supports a better future for coming generations.
 It’s also fair to say that sustainability has to sustain itself over time.
 There has to be growth involved so it’s not just a wishful concept.
 Yep, growth and economics should definitely not be enemies of sustainability; quite the opposite.

 Compared to greenwashing, true sustainability is a bit like an ecosystem, with a lot of interconnections, which is why we’ve added some pollinators in the graphic above.
 It’s not just about the environment either, which is the typical connection that folk arrive at with sustainability.
 Rather, it’s a concept that has deeper implications that run the range.
 One of the aspects that sustanability covers is social justice and greenwashing tends to overlook those kind of subtleties with its single-minded focus on subterfuge.